2 Samuel 12 – Nathan Confronts David

 e.
 I have sinned against the LORD: After meditation, David more eloquently expressed his repentance in Psalm 51.

 i.
 Have mercy upon me, O God, according to Your lovingkindness; according to the multitude of Your tender mercies, blot out my transgressions.
 Wash me thoroughly from my iniquity, and cleanse me from my sin.
 For I acknowledge my transgressions, and my sin is ever before me.
-Against You, You only have I sinned, and done this evil in Your sight – that You may be found just when You speak, and blameless when You judge….
+Against You, You only, have I sinned, and done this evil in Your sight – that You may be found just when You speak, and blameless when You judge….
 For You do not desire sacrifice, or else I would give it; You do not delight in burnt offering.
-The sacrifices of God are a broken spirit, and a broken and contrite heart – these, O God, You will not despise.
+The sacrifices of God are a broken spirit, a broken and contrite heart – these, O God, You will not despise.
 (Psalm 51:1-4; 16-17)

 ii.
 David’s awareness of sin, desire for cleansing, recognition of God’s righteous judgment, and understanding of what God wants are each clear in Psalm 51.